 In no particular order:

-run Windows EXEs, derived from Wine, does not need XQuartz(has not been updated since Dec 2015)
+run Windows EXEs, does not need XQuartz(has not been updated since Dec 2015)

 allows your Mac keyboard to be used as a bluetooth keyboard(not free, oops)

-- ForkLift 2 - my go-to file manager, superceeded by the paid ForkLift 3, but still good enough
+- ForkLift 2 file manager, superseded by the paid ForkLift 3, but still good enough

 Graphics and drawing: